ChenQiang-CN/a301_2020/notebooks/week11/hires_map.md

 Here is what Point Grey looks like with the [open street maps](https://automating-gis-processes.github.io/site/notebooks/L6/retrieve_osm_data.html) coastline database.

-Optional: If you want to do this for your own image your're going to need to reduce the size of the coastlines database.
+Optional: If you have a coastline on your own image you can make your own coastlines database.
 There is a good article about different sources for map data on the blog [python4oceanographers]( https://ocefpaf.github.io/python4oceanographers/blog/2015/06/22/osm/).
-The basic steps that worked for me:
+The basic steps I used:

-1. Download the 700 Mbyte shape file of the WGS84 coastline database from [openstreetmap](https://osmdata.openstreetmap.de/data/coastlines.html)
+1. I download the 1 GByte (uncommpressed) zip file of WGS84 coastline database from [openstreetmap](https://osmdata.openstreetmap.de/data/coastlines.html)

-2. Unzipping the file (it will be about 800 Mbytes) will create a folder called coastlines-split-4326  (4326 is the epsg number for WGS84 lon/lat)
+2. It is now in a301_lib.data_share/openstreetmap in the folder coastlines-split-4326  (4326 is the epsg number for WGS84 lon/lat)

 3. Figure out the lon/lat coordinates of a bounding box that contains your scene